izzymgm/440finalproject/README.md

   python scripts/plot_nod_vs_oxygen.py
   ```

-For detailed instructions, see the notebooks in `notebooks/` and README files in each subfolder.
+For detailed instructions, see the README files in each subfolder.